 Volunteers sought to staff the Lookout Tower on Mt.
 Konocti

 The last group training session of this season was held on Saturday, July 30th 2016 at the Kelseyville Fire Station #55 in the morning, and in the tower later that afternoon.
 It was well-attended and we are grateful for the additional volunteers to both man the tower and help in other non-tower capacities.
-If you are still interested in helping us to protect Lake County from wildfire this season, please contact our Chapter Chairperson, Chris Rivera.
+If you are still interested in helping us to protect Lake County from wildfire this season, please contact our Chapter Chairperson, Jim Adams.
 His contact information is found above.
 Sponsors with material and financial donations are also welcome!
 Please help us revive, man and maintain the Mt.
 Konocti Lookout!

 For more information about being a lookout volunteer, you may view this video, created last year by Lake County News, CAL FIRE and the FFLA.

 The Forest Fire Lookout Association (FFLA) founded in 1990, is an all-volunteer national organization involved in research of former forest fire lookout sites, ground cabins and early forest fire detection methods.
 Anecdotes of lookout operators both past and present are documented.

 The Central California Western Region (FFLA-CCWR) was organized in 2015 as a nonprofit volunteer organization dedicated to restoring, maintaining and staffing historic fire lookouts in California’s Central Western Counties.